girlscript/winter-of-contributing/JavaScript/Topics/3.Web_Browser/README.md

 <br><hr><br>

-# How JavaScript files get compiled?
+# How JavaScript code get compiled?

-In most low-level languages, the files get compiled and then executed accordingly.
+In most low-level languages, the code gets compiled and then executed accordingly.
 But in JavaScript, compilation takes place during the execution of the file.
-This type of compiler is known as Just-in-time(JIT) compiler.
+This type of compilation is known as Just-In-Time(JIT) compilation.

 For example, V8 engine is used for compilation of JavaScript files.
 It is developed by Google.